mikearino/river-chaos/README.md

 # River Chaos

-**River Chaos** is a fast paced browser arcade game built with Phaser.js.
+**River Chaos** is a fast-paced browser arcade game built with Phaser.js.
-Navigate a treacherous river, dodge obstacles and survive as long as possible.
+Navigate a treacherous river, dodge obstacles, and survive as long as possible.

 🕹️ **Play Now:**
 https://d1vskmi94pi261.cloudfront.net

+---

+## Overview

+River Chaos is a full-stack web application where player runs are persisted to a backend and displayed on a global leaderboard.

+The project focuses on integrating a real-time game with a production-style backend and cloud deployment.

 ---